spidasoftware/schema/doc/apis/projectAPI.md

 #### Parameters

-1. `label`: the string to search for
+1. `label`: the string to search for (required)
-1. `limit`: max number of projects to return
+1. `limit`: max number of projects to return (not required, defaults to 100)
-1. `format`: a format string: calc or referenced
+1. `format`: a format string: calc or referenced (not required, defaults to referenced)

 #### Returns